 Table of Contents

-Recognizable by their round shape, spherical pressure vessels are optimal for storing high-pressure gases.
-The even distribution of stresses makes them particularly robust.
+With their round shape, spherical pressure vessels are ideal for storing high-pressure gases.
+Their even stress distribution makes them exceptionally robust.

 These vessels are designed to operate above a set threshold, usually over 1,000 psi.
-They’re often found in industries like petrochemicals, where high-pressure processing is required.
+Consequently, they’re often found in industries like petrochemicals, where high-pressure processing is required.

-Falling between high and low-pressure vessels, these are designed to operate between specific pressure ranges, typically used in general industrial applications.
+Falling between high and low-pressure vessels, these are designed to operate between specific pressure ranges.
+Typically, they are used in general industrial applications.

 Often found in HVAC systems or as storage tanks, these vessels operate at pressures closer to atmospheric conditions.